 The Hotel Industry is unique among economic markets in that we sell perishable services with a limited capacity.
 The same room cannot be sold twice and a vacant room cannot be sold at a later date.
 To further complicate things, we sell to very different customers, each with their own requirements and willingness to pay for the same product.

-Revenue management is the activity of analysing and optimising these peculiarities to maximise revenue across all income streams.
+Revenue management is the activity of analysing and optimizing these peculiarities to maximize revenue across all income streams.
 Pricing is used as a strategic lever, making it one of the most critical components of your revenue management strategy.

 How Does Dynamic Pricing Work?

 While the competitive landscape becomes ever more challenging, hoteliers need to find new ways to maximize revenue.
 One of the most effective approaches is to move from static to dynamic pricing strategies.
 These strategies allow your hotel to find the optimum pricing point at any time.
 Single rate pricing means that only one rate is available for all transient customers.
 That may be one high season rate and one low season rate.

 By its nature, single rate pricing is not designed to adapt to changes during those seasons.
 It also ignores the wide variety of guests and the different rates they are willing to pay.
 This approach to pricing can reduce occupancy during the low season and profits during the high season.
 In short, your hotel loses out on both fronts.
 So what is the solution?